Ars Poetica Poem Type

 This paradox is a beautiful portrayal of his mindset, shared in the final two lines of the overall poem: “A poem should not mean but be.”

-How to Write Your Own Ars Poetica?
+Creating Your Own Ars Poetica

 Woman writing in ink on paper sheet at table.